nitinmagima/djiboutitriggerselectionMarch2024/README.md

 EV is calculated by assigning a value or cost to each type of decision outcome ('Worthy Action', 'Act in Vain', 'Worthy Inaction', and 'Fail to Act').

 RARoP involves adjusting the "return" (or benefit) of correct decisions ('Worthy Action' and 'Worthy Inaction') by the "volatility" (or uncertainty, represented by the proportion of incorrect decisions, 'Act in Vain' and 'Fail to Act') and the decision-maker's risk tolerance.

+The Jupyter Notebook also analyzes and visualize three critical metrics—accuracy, sensitivity, and specificity—across different frequencies for each administrative name within a dataset.
+These metrics help evaluate the performance of the forecast for decision-making.
+Here's a summary of what each metric represents and how they are derived:

+Accuracy
+Accuracy measures the proportion of all predictions that the model got right; it's the most intuitive performance measure.
+It is calculated as the sum of true positives ('Worthy Action') and true negatives ('Worthy Inaction') divided by the total number of cases.
+This metric gives a general idea of the model's performance across both positive and negative classes but doesn't provide details on how it performs within each class.

+Sensitivity
+Sensitivity, also known as the True Positive Rate or Recall, measures the proportion of actual positives that are correctly identified by the model.
+It is calculated by dividing the number of true positives ('Worthy Action') by the sum of true positives and false negatives ('Fail to Act').
+Sensitivity is crucial for cases where missing a positive case (e.g., failing to identify a disease in a patient) has significant consequences.

+Specificity
+Specificity, or the True Negative Rate, measures the proportion of actual negatives that are correctly identified by the model.
+It is calculated by dividing the number of true negatives ('Worthy Inaction') by the sum of true negatives and false positives ('Act in Vain').
+Specificity is particularly important in situations where falsely identifying negatives as positives (e.g., falsely diagnosing a healthy person as sick) can lead to unnecessary anxiety or treatment.

 Decision Maptools
 1. [OND season](https://iridl.ldeo.columbia.edu/fbfmaproom2/djibouti-ond)